mabushaireh/HDICloner/README.md

 It also copies the files that were edited posteriorly to the cluster creation such as environment variables scripts and any hdinsight-specific configuration files.

-The destination cluster can then be deployed with the exact same configuration.
+The destination cluster can then be deployed with the exact same configuration as the source cluster.
+Alternatively, the tool can be used to generate a make file for a posterior cluster creation.

-The tool can also be used to compare and/or sync two clusters configuration.
+The HDICloner can also be used to compare and/or sync two clusters configuration.

 ![Artifacts/HLA.png](/Artifacts/HLA.png)